wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/1-5-features-benefits.md

 ### Analytics

 The patient analytics dashboard provides practitioners with key information and vital statistics of a patient.
-Some of the key metrics tracked are heart rate, body temperature and body weight.
+Some of the key metrics tracked are heart rate, body temperature, and body weight.
 The care team will capture these data points during an in-home visit with the patient.

 ![Screenshot of the Home Health, patient analytics dashboard showing examples of vital statistics trends taken for a particular patient.](../media/12-analytics.png)